r-tmap/tmap/README.md

 sudo apt-get install libgeos-dev
 ```

 See source pages for [gdal](http://trac.osgeo.org/gdal), [proj](http://trac.osgeo.org/proj), and [geos](http://trac.osgeo.org/geos).
 For Mac OS users, see http://www.kyngchaos.com.

 Development
 ------------

-Odd numbered versions will be development versions, and even numbered versions stable CRAN releases (as with data.table).
+Odd numbered versions will be development versions and even numbered versions stable CRAN releases (as with data.table).

 The latest development version can be installed using `devtools`.